Cheerful mature couple having fun while eating watermelon during picnic day in nature.

 I’ve Never Used a Jackhammer.
 How Do I Have Hearing Loss?

 It’s an inconvenient truth: age-related hearing loss affects one in three adults over the age of 65.
-And it’s not just those over 65 who need to be concerned—hearing loss is on the rise across all age groups and demographics.
+And it’s not just seniors who need to be concerned—hearing loss is on the rise across all age groups and demographics.

-Some people know their hearing loss is due to years of loud machinery—like jackhammers, tractors, or concert music.
+Some of our patients know their hearing loss is due to years of operating loud machinery—like jackhammers, tractors, or live music gear.
 But for many others, the cause isn’t so obvious.
-If your job never exposed you to loud sounds, you might wonder why your hearing is fading.
+If you’ve never worked in a noisy environment, you might wonder why your hearing is fading.

-The truth is, hearing loss can result from many sources.
-While exposure to loud noise is a leading cause, it can also stem from illness, injury, exposure to toxins, heredity, and even certain medications.
-You don’t have to have worked on a runway or at a firing range to have damage in the delicate structures of your inner ear.
+The truth is, hearing loss has many potential causes.
+While prolonged exposure to loud noise is common, hearing loss can also stem from illness, head injuries, genetics, ototoxic medications, or even everyday environmental toxins.
+You don’t need to have worked on a runway or fired a weapon to suffer inner ear damage.

-Wherever you’re from in the greater Fredericksburg area, we’re here to help you uncover the cause—and the best solution—for your hearing loss.
+Wherever you’re located in the greater Fredericksburg region, Ascent Audiology & Hearing is here to help you uncover the cause—and the best personalized solution—for your hearing loss.

 What Types of Hearing Loss Are There?